SENSING-Technology/nvidia-jetson-camera-drivers/Jetson AGX Orin Devkit/SG8A-ORIN-GMSL2-F/JetPack5.1.2/SG8A_ORIN_GMSL2-F_V2_AGX_Orin_YUV_JP5.1.2_L4TR35.4.1/Readme.md

 * SG2-AR0233-5200-G2A-Hxxx

   * support max 8 cameras to light up at the same time
-* SG2-OX03CC-5200-GMSL2F-Hxxx
+* SG2-OX03CC-5200-G2F

   * support max 8 cameras to light up at the same time
-* SG3-ISX031C-GMSL2-Hxxx
+* SG3S-ISX031C-GMSL2-Hxxx

   * support max 8 cameras to light up at the same time
-* SG3-ISX031C-GMSL2F-Hxxx
+* SG3S-ISX031C-GMSL2F-Hxxx

   * support max 8 cameras to light up at the same time
-* SG3S-OX03JC-G2F-Hxxx
+* SG3S-OX03JC-G2F

   * support max 8 cameras to light up at the same time
 * SG5-IMX490C-5300-GMSL2-Hxxx

-  * support max 8 cameras to light up at the same time
+  * support max 5 cameras to light up at the same time
 * SG8S-AR0820C-5300-G2A-Hxxx

-  * support max 7 cameras to light up at the same time
+  * support max 4 cameras to light up at the same time
 * SG8-OX08BC-5300-GMSL2-Hxxx

+  * support max 4 cameras to light up at the same time
+* OMSBDAAN-AA

+  * support max 4 cameras to light up at the same time
+* OMSBDAAN-AB

-  * support max 7 cameras to light up at the same time
+  * support max 4 cameras to light up at the same time
 * DMSBBFAN

+  * support max 4 cameras to light up at the same time
+* SG2-AR0231C-0202-GMSL-1080P

   * support max 8 cameras to light up at the same time
 #### Quick Bring Up

 1. Copy the driver package to the working directory of the Jetson device, such as “/home/nvidia”